wrwalker12/cooking-textbook/text/020-planning.md

 -   Reduces cognitive load on a daily basis by removing a decision point (what to have for dinner)

-How often do you throw away those vegetables that you intended to eat?
+How often do you throw away those wilted, spoiled vegetables that you intended to eat?
 How many times a week do you come home from a long day, open the refrigerator, and think, "Let's just go out."
 How many times a week do you think, "We went out last night.
 I *have* to cook something tonight.
 What should I make?
 What do we have?"
 It can feel exhausting.

 ## How do you plan meals?

 Meal planning is not terribly difficult and becomes easier over time.
 As you gather recipes and gain a better understanding of likes and dislikes, it becomes easier to think about what to cook for the coming week.
 I usually plan meals on Sunday for the coming seven days.

-Once I have decided on the meals, I'll order them.
-Thinking about the shelf-life of vegetables can help you create the order.
-For example, peppers, onions, broccoli, cauliflower, and green beans will last several days in the refrigerator.
+Once I have decided on the meals, I'll assign them to a day of the upcoming week.
+Thinking about the shelf-life of vegetables can help you create the order in which you will eat your meals.
+For example, peppers, onions, broccoli, cauliflower, and green beans will last for several days in the refrigerator.
 Green onions, fresh herbs, and pre-sliced mushrooms can spoil a little more quickly, so plan to eat those earlier in the coming week.

-Meal planning can take some time, but it's worth it.
+Meal planning can take some time and thought, but it's worth it.

 ## How do you shop?